 Yep, it’s true.
 Just like when someone buys a treadmill and plops in the middle of the living room, it’s there, but you actually have to use it.
 People get busy and as I mentioned earlier, don’t want to move the table out to use it, so they don’t.

 Again, this is why it is essential to make sure you have easy access to the table when it’s not in use, then I think you will be more apt to use it.
 People buy stuff all the time that they don’t end up using, myself included.

 When something is fresh and new, we tend to use it.
 As time wears on, it’s not as exciting anymore.
 Even though inverting only takes a few minutes per day, sometimes it can be a hassle, and I get it.
 There are a lot of used inversion tables available because some people just don’t use them.

 I have purchased used tables in the past, for reason #1 above, to recover from an injury.
 When I was done, I turned right around and sold it.

 In 2015 I suffered a pretty bad back injury and decided it was time to buy a brand new shiny inversion table that I will keep forever.
 Now I use my inversion table frequently and its part of my life.
 I have no intention of selling this one.

-If you are in the market for an inversion table, check out my post, best inversion tables for back pain.
+If you are in the market for an inversion table, check out my post for more information on the best models.